-Large Height Deviations, non-compliance with a conditional clearance and followed flight plan instead of the clearance are the big three causes.
+Large Height Deviations, non-compliance with a conditional clearance and followed flight plan instead of the clearance are the big two causes.
 Incorrect execution of an oceanic weather deviation is another large cause.

 Shanwick OCA has the largest portion of NAT traffic AND the largest number of deviations.
 Especially in the southeastern corner.
 Deviations on random routes are more common than inside the OTS.